List of alien races in DC Comics: Metans

-The Metans are natives of the Meta-Zone are able to pass through the Zero-Zone using M-Vests to access Earth.
+The Metans are natives of the Meta-Zone who can pass through the Zero-Zone using M-Vests to access Earth.
 Meta is the home of Rac Shade, also known as Shade, the Changing Man.

-Molantans

 Monguls

 The Monguls are the unnamed alien race of technologically advanced, religious fanatics from which the tyrant Mongul was exiled.
 Mongul was deposed during a revolution led by an ancient mystic known as the Arkymandryte; he fled the theological coup with a small trusted crew whom he later killed.

 Monitors

-The Monitors are a group of ancient cosmic beings from a vast alien civilization who ruled the DC Multiverse for billions of years.
+The Monitors are a group of ancient cosmic beings from a vast alien civilization who ruled the multiverse for billions of years.

-Monks

-The Monks are a race of squirrel or chipmunk-like aliens from the planet H'lven.
-Ch'p and Bd'g of the Green Lantern Corps are Monks.

-Moon Creatures

 Mosteelers

 The Mosteelers of Mosteel are one of four technologically advanced and constantly at war spacefaring races native to the Antares system.
 The most well known Mosteeler is their ruler, the metal-skinned Kromm.
-The Mosteelers are not robots, but their metabolism appears to have deposited ferrous metals directly into their protective chitinous exoskeletons.
+The Mosteelers possess ferrous metals integrated into their exoskeletons.